 Underground Piping and Components

 - All underground piping, joints, valves, fire hydrants and thrust blocks shall be installed to NFPA 13 and NFPA 24 standards; City of Midlothian standards, codes and amendments; and inspected prior to hydrostatic testing.
-All joints shall be fully exposed and piping may be center loaded.
+All joints, valves and thrust blocks shall be fully exposed and piping may be center loaded.

 - All underground piping and system components shall be hydrostatically tested at 200psi for a minimum of two (2) hours.
 Flushing of piping, riser and remote FDC (if applicable) shall be witnessed by the Fire Marshal prior to installing the riser.

-- Piping system shall comply with approved plans (location, size and components).
-Fire risers shall be six inch (6") or larger with a welded flange, Remote FDC piping shall be four inch (4") or larger with a welded flange.
+- Piping system shall comply with approved plans fire flow, (location, size and components).
+Fire risers shall be designed for building fire flow requirements and have a welded flange, Remote FDC piping shall be four inch (4") or larger with a welded flange and drip drain.
 Fire mains shall have a minimum of 42" of soil cover to top of pipe.
 Any components subject to corrosion shall be corrosion resistant and/or wrapped in polyethylene material.

 - Fire Sprinkler backflow devices shall have a bypass and full-flow test header.